 People with an inherited skin condition called dysplastic nevus syndrome, which causes them to develop a large number of unusually shaped moles, or nevi, are at increased risk of developing intraocular melanoma.
 Those born with a blue or gray nevus in the eye, sometimes called Nevus of Ota, also have a higher risk of developing this type of cancer.

 Intraocular tumors tend to spread more quickly in people over age 60.
 Researchers suspect that having a weakened immune system due to aging may prevent the body from effectively fighting these tumors.
-This is why doctors at NYU Langone work with integrative medicine specialists to help decrease your stress and support your immune system.
+This is why doctors at NYU Langone work with integrative health specialists to help decrease your stress and support your immune system.

 Signs and Symptoms of Intraocular Melanoma